Is Childbirth Painful? 5 Tips to Deal with Birth Pain Without an Epidural

 Many hospitals are offering tubs to labor in.
 Almost all hospital rooms have a shower, so worst case scenario, you could labor in a warm shower.
 TBH, though, I’d probably travel a far distance to a hospital that has tubs...they’re that awesome.

 If you haven’t already, you’ll want to look into taking a quality childbirth course if you’re wanting an unmedicated childbirth.
 The standard hospital course won’t help you with laboring without an epidural because that’s not their specialty.
-We, of course, recommend our courses!
+We, of course, recommend our class: The Birth Class for Couples!